mvolkmann/blog/src/dart.md

 ## Print

-The `print` function takes a single `String` and writes it to stdout.
+The `print` function takes a single argument and writes it to stdout.
-Literal `String` values are delimited by single or double quotes.
+If the argument is not a `String`, it will be converted to a `String` which is output.
+If the argument is a `String`, it can use interpolation.
 To include the value of a variable in a `String`, use `$variableName`.
 To include the value of an expression in a `String`, use `${expression}`.